jayantsharma/resumes/outdoorsResume.md

 (+91) 94181 48514

 ### Personal Profile
-I am a confident, competent outdoorsman having spent considerable time backpacking and mountaineering in the Indian Himalayas.
+I am a skilled, confident outdoorsman having spent considerable time backpacking and mountaineering in the Indian Himalayas.
 I've displayed a strong sense of trustworthiness, punctuality, reliability, sensitivity and interpersonal skills while leading outdoor groups.
 I completed the Trip Leader course organised by NOLS India which helped me polish my leadership and communication skills.
 I'm smart with a keen analytical mind and am a quick thinker.
 As a member of the football team since high-school, I imbibed crucial lessons in man-management and motivational skills.

 ### Courses